MohamedNabill7/Arabic-Dialect-Prediction/README.md

 - Deployment
     - Deploying the LinearSVC model using Flask as a back end and HTML as front end.

+## How to Run

+    - Clone this repo to your local machine.

+    - Due to github maximum file size i couldn't upload model to the repo but you can download from <a href=''> Here </a>.

+    - Run the following command "pip install requirements.txt".

+    - Run the following command "python predictor_app.py".

 ## Technologies and Tools Used

 - Python 3.7